RashadTanjim/RashadTanjim/README.md

 Howdy!
 I'm Tanjim, an experienced and results-driven Software Engineer with expertise in architecting and developing enterprise-level distributed systems at scale.
 With a strong foundation in backend technologies, cloud computing, and mobile application development, I specialize in building resilient, high-performance solutions that drive business growth.

 I hold a Bachelor’s degree in Computer Science & Engineering from North South University (NSU), with a focus on Machine Learning & Data Science and a minor in Computer Networks & Software Engineering.
-Beyond development, I am actively engaged in researching cutting-edge Machine Learning applications and have published impactful academic papers in renowned conferences and journals.
+Beyond development, I am actively engaged in researching cutting-edge Machine Learning applications and have published impactful academic papers in renowned international conferences and journals.

 Currently, I am contributing at bKash Ltd., focusing on backend technologies within the Research & Engineering section.
 I thrive on solving complex engineering challenges, optimizing mission-critical services, and architecting scalable, efficient systems.